 Read further to find out more about why the hand and bath towels made of Japanese cotton have the highest absorbency.

-Japanese cotton towels are one of the few high-quality hand towels and best quality bath towels you can get in the market.
+Japanese cotton towels, like Mizu Towels, are one of the few high-quality hand towels and best quality bath towels you can get in the market.
 They are made of Xinjiang cotton.
 This type of cotton is produced in China, precisely Xinjiang; one of the top cotton-producing states in the country.
 The stables of Xinjiang cotton are thins and long, and they measure up to 4cm.

 What Are The Factors That Make A Towel Absorbent?